Coronavirus: pancreatic transplant update

 It is a suitable treatment option for individuals with both kidney failure and diabetes where they need insulin injections (Type I diabetes, which the majority of patients have).
 Under certain circumstances, Type II diabetic patients may also be eligible.

 There are strict criteria for suitable patients, including a healthy heart and not being overweight.
 As not all patients can benefit from this form of treatment, doctors assess patients to decide whether they are fit enough to have such an operation and whether it is likely to benefit them in the long-term.
-The assessment is very thorough and includes specialised investigations of the heart.
+The assessment is very thorough and includes specialised investigations of the heart and blood vessels.

 How long do patients have to wait for a transplant?

-After a joint decision between the transplant team and yourself regarding the type of pancreas transplant which is most suitable you, will be placed on the National Pancreas Waiting list (for SPK or PAK).
+After a joint decision between the transplant team and yourself regarding the type of pancreas transplant which is most suitable, you will be added to the national pancreas pool (waiting list) for a transplant.

-It is not possible to predict when the organ(s) will become available as it depends mainly on your blood group and the tissue match with the donor.
-Once on the waiting list you have to be contactable by phone and available to leave home within 3 hours of receiving a phone call.
+It is not possible to predict when the organ(s) will become available as it depends mainly on your blood group and antibodies that you might have against a donor's tissue type.
+Once on the waiting list you have to be contactable by phone and available to leave home within three hours of receiving a phone call.

 What does the operation involve?

-A kidney and pancreas transplant from a dead donor takes about 5-6 hours.
+A kidney and pancreas transplant takes about 5-8 hours.
 This is longer than a kidney (or pancreas) transplant alone, which takes around 3-4 hours.
 The recipient's own kidneys and pancreas are left in place and do not need to be removed.
 The pancreas is placed in the right side of the lower abdomen and the kidney is placed on the left side.

 Will I need to take medicines after my transplant?

 Yes.
-As with all transplants you will need to take drugs called immunosuppressants, which prevent your body from rejecting the new kidney and pancreas.
+As with all transplants you will need to take drugs called immunosuppressants, which prevent your body from rejecting the new pancreas (and kidney).
 These drugs must be taken every day.
-The medication after a kidney transplant alone is not different from that taken after a combined kidney and pancreas transplant.
+The medication after a kidney transplant alone is similar to that taken after a combined kidney and pancreas transplant.